wiretrustee/docs.wiretrustee.com/docs/overview/acrchitecture.md

     The remote peer does the same and once the peers can reach each other, they establish an encrypted Wireguard tunnel.

 ### Signal Service

+The Signal Service or simply Signal is a lightweight piece of software that helps peers to negotiate direct connections.
+It does not store any data and no traffic passes through it.

+The only Signal's responsibility is:
+* **Serve as a notification mechanism for peers.** Before a connection can be established, peers need to find each other and exchange the most suitable connection candidates.
+  This is done through Signal.
+After a connection has been established, Signal steps out.
+The messages sent through Signal are peer-to-peer encrypted so that Signal can't decrypt them.

+Wiretsutee Signal is very similar to the signaling servers used in [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling#the_signaling_server).

+It runs in the cloud Wiretrustee-managed and can be self-hosted.